EMTelias/MeLiSearch/README.md

 `export const API_ENDPOINT = https://API-ENDPOINT.com`

 ### API
-The API uses the express framework to handle requests.
+The API uses the ExpressJS framework to handle requests.

 The entry point is found on /api/sever.js and it defines the routes and router used.
 For example:

 `app.use('/api/items', itemsRouter);`

 To add a new route, you must create a new router and reference it to the url fom this file.

+#### Configuration
+**IMPORTANT:** The interaction between the view and the API use an user signature on the api/config/config.json file.
+Please update this file.

 #### Routes
 ##### Items